A Fantastic Itinerary For 4 Days In Rome

 How to get to Rome

-There are two airports in Rome – Fiumicino, for intercontinental flights and all major airlines; and Ciampino, for budget flights to Italy and Europe.
-Both are well connected to the city by taxi and cabs, buses and (in the case of Fiumicino) trains.
+There are two airports in Rome – Fiumicino, for intercontinental flights and all major airlines; and Ciampino, for budget flights from Italy and Europe.

 You can get from Ciampino Airport to Rome city center by taxi or bus.
 Several companies depart regularly – Terravision is probably the most reliable one.